 “My heart beats for family restoration.
 For the relational wholeness that can only come through Christ.”

-For eight years, God gave me opportunities to stay in touch with them.
-I have written them letters (many times delivered by kind acquaintances), prayed, and visited when I was able – three times before 2020.
-God has given us a supernatural and lasting bond.
+God gave me opportunities to stay in touch with them.
+I have written them letters (many times delivered by kind acquaintances), prayed for them, and visited as often as I am able.

 These once-children are now young adults, facing the reality of aging out of the orphanage system.
 They are not equipped for independence, and lack life skills, employment, and the support of their communities.
 Once on their own, many adult orphans are prostituted, join gangs, or become victims of violence.

 My vision is to see these young people thrive in all areas of adult life: spiritually, physically, mentally, and socially.
 As a mentor to them during the vulnerable time of transition out of an institution, I share the gospel, life skills, and tools for healing so that they are empowered to reach their full potential.

 Your prayers and support give these kids a chance to be known and loved. lasting impact on the lives of these young adults.
 Thank you for being a part of what God is doing in Guatemala!